decodingchris/promptmetrics/README.md

 Please answer the following question: {question}
 ```
 You can use any custom prompt by providing the file path to the `--generation_prompt_source` argument.

+-   **Structured evaluation portability:** We attempt multiple structured-output strategies (native parsing, JSON Schema constrained responses, and JSON mode).
+Some evaluator models on OpenRouter may not support these features; in that case PromptMetrics falls back gracefully and suggests compatible evaluators.

 #### Running on Full Benchmarks (Safety First)